Gautam0610/AI-pipeline-for-Image-Segmentation-and-Object-Analysis/readme.md

-# AI Pipeline for Image Segmentation and Object Analysis by Mohit Janbandhu
+# AI Pipeline for Image Segmentation and Object Analysis by Gautam Bhagat

 ## Overview
 This project implements an AI pipeline that segments, identifies, and analyzes objects within an image, then outputs a summary with mapped data.